LaurenAMolloy/insure-landing-page/README.md

 ### What I learned

 Throughout this process I learnt how to create a responsive nav making using of the active class in CSS and "toggle" using JavaScript.
 I practiced using media queries, Flexbox and positioning to ensure the nav was responsive.
+I learnt how to position background patterns and use flex reverse to change the order of the hero image according to the screen size.

 ### Continued development

 I would like to continue to build similar pages in terms of layout to get more efficient when buidlign landing pages, specifically the navigation.
+I would also like more practice adding decoration patterns ensuring a repsonsive layout is maintained at all times.

 ### Useful resources

-- [Web Dev Simplified Nav tut](https://www.youtube.com/watch?v=At4B7A4GOPg) - This helped me create teh navbar.
+- [Web Dev Simplified Nav tut](https://www.youtube.com/watch?v=At4B7A4GOPg) - This helped me create the navbar.
 I really liked the simple solution and will use this as a guide when I build more challenges.

+- [Blog by Nabendu Biswas](https://nabendu.org/insure-landing-page) - I found the solution for changing order of the hero image on this blog.

 ## Author